 Response #21

-No change was made because we do not find “departure function” to be that uncommon of a term.
-We prefer “departure” to be consistent with our other ITIC publications.
+No change was made because we do not find “departure function” is a standard thermodynamics term.
+We use “departure” to be consistent with our other ITIC publications.
 As “residual” is used in the hybrid data set studies, we adopt the “residual” term briefly on page 35.

 Comment #22